 Haregu, similar to other women farmers in Tigray, depended on smallscale agriculture and the salary of her husband to secure her livelihood.

 Having stopped her formal studies in grade four, she did not have many academic options to pursue and entirely depended on her husband as the only source of income for the family.
-This dependency was a challenge that pushed her to find other livelihood options that could enable her to support her husband in providing for the family.
+Because of this dependency, she was compelled to look for alternative sources of income so that she could support her husband in providing for the family.

 One day I started thinking that this type of livelihood from hand-to-mouth was not sustainable and so I decided to make a list of the different livelihood options I could engage in”, shares Haregu.

 At the time, she was practicing irrigation on 1.5 hectares and now she is practicing on 12 hectares of land.
-During the first five years, she was able to grow vegetables such as tomato, onion and pepper for cash.
-However, she later found out that the soil was not fertile enough to support future agricultural productivity, even with the use of inorganic fertiliser.
-She knew she would have to make some big changes and they weren’t going to be simple or mainstream.
+She was able to raise crops like tomatoes, onions, and peppers for money throughout the first five years.
+She eventually discovered, however, that even with the addition of inorganic fertiliser, the soil remained insufficiently fertile to support future agricultural productivity.
+She was aware that she would have to make some big changes and they weren’t going to be simple or mainstream.

 She decided to replace the top soil with other fertile soil from somewhere else.
 To avoid any chances of degrading the soil again, she decided to ban any use of inorganic material on the farm including all synthetic inputs.
 She has instead developed her own method to develop biological pesticide or insecticide using the leaves from the true neem trees and the urine of her oxen.
 The mixture is fermented for 15 days and the liquid is applied as an Integrated Pest Management (IPM).
 Moreover, the leaves of Desmodium are also used for similar purposes.